 For a movie made long after the end of the swashbucklers, the restraint to avoid contemporary cinematic ideas is striking.

-The filmmakers seem to recognise what made those movies great, and tries to present the familiar conventions in ways that rely on similar style choices (such as shooting sword fights wide in extended takes) with the added flare of modern technology.
+The filmmakers seem to recognise what made those movies great, and try to present the familiar conventions in ways that rely on similar style choices with the added flare of modern technology.

 This is fantastic stunt work captured in a real environment.
 If you are underwhelmed by the weightlessness of current blockbusters, Mask of Zorro might be up your alley.